Heartfelt thanks from the mother and father of an HMS Orpheus survivor

-As part of the Gatherings on the Manukau exhibition at Waiuku Library there will be a Gathering Day on Saturday 28 October where you are invited to bring along photographs, holiday snaps, letters, newspaper clippings and similar material.
-We will take copies and add them to the photograph album and archives scrapbook which are travelling with the exhibition.
+As part of the Gatherings on the Manukau exhibition at Waiuku Library there was a Gathering Day on Saturday 28 October 2017 where the public were invited to bring along photographs, holiday snaps, letters, newspaper clippings and similar material.

-During Seaweek in March next year this exhibition will be on display in Onehunga at the request of the Manukau Harbour Restoration Society.
+During Seaweek in March 2018 this exhibition was also displayed in Onehunga at the request of the Manukau Harbour Restoration Society.